Professor Cavanaugh’s Best Lecture

 He didn’t say it unkindly, but he said it with definite conviction.
 His face had turned slightly red as he passionately issued this challenge to me.

-I really don’t know if he said anything else, because I was in such shock.
+I really don’t know if he said anything else because I was in such shock.
 I’d come for encouragement from this great man and instead had received a brief, brisk, and clear lecture.
 Prof. Cavanaugh turned and strode down the hallway, leaving me in the wake of the words he’d just spoken.
-I felt about two inches tall and it was as if my own grandpa had just given me a stern lecture.
+I felt about two inches tall, and it was as if my own grandpa had just given me a stern lecture.

-One day, a month or so later in Chemistry lab, my teacher, Dr. Dennis Watson, called me to the side and as he eyed me suspiciously said, “What’s happened to you?”
-I really believe he thought I’d either had a brain transplant or was a very crafty cheater.
+One day, a month or so later, in Chemistry lab, my teacher, Dr. Dennis Watson, called me to the side and, as he eyed me suspiciously, said, “Iles, what happened to you?”

-The fact that I eventually made an A in both the lecture and lab was no great reflection on me, but rather a tribute to the fire Professor Cavanaugh’s speech lit in me.
-His “lecture” in the hallway of the building bearing his name taught me this spiritual truth, which is so important to grasp: Most of the time God’s will is much simpler than we choose to make it.
-It can usually be summed up this way—Do your best where you are, and bloom where you are planted . . . and don’t quit.
+The fact that I eventually made an A in both the lecture and lab was no great reflection on me but rather a tribute to the fire Professor Cavanaugh’s speech lit in me.
+His “lecture” in the hallway of the building bearing his name taught me this spiritual truth, which is so important to grasp:

-It’s been over twenty-five years since Prof. Cavanaugh taught me.
-I’ve probably forgotten most of the biology knowledge he instilled in me.
-I’m pretty rusty on mitosis, DNA models, and cell structure.
 However, his lecture in the hallway still reverberates in my heart.
 When I’ve found myself in tough times, as we all do throughout life, I’ve taken solace in the words of this wise old professor who reminded me of the importance of perseverance and hard work.

-Yes, I did go on to teach both biology and chemistry.
-What a great time I had teaching young students about the wonders of science!
-Sometimes, during the year, in my senior chemistry classes, I would open my worn college chemistry book and take out a faded, yellowed dog-eared blank drop slip and share this story.
-Once again, I was reminded, even as I told them, that in life we all face times when it seems hopeless and we feel lost and confused.
-But that is always the exact time to buckle down, work hard, and find God’s will, by simply doing our best.
+Sometimes, during the year, in my senior chemistry classes, I would open my worn college chemistry book and take out a faded, yellowed, dog-eared blank drop slip and share this story.
+Once again, I was reminded, even as I told them, that in life, we all face times when it seems hopeless and we feel lost and confused.
+But that is always the exact time to buckle down, work hard, and find God’s will by simply doing our best.

 Leave a Reply